12.5 million working days are lost each year in Britain due to stress in the workplace

 Learning outcomes

-• Learn how to identify stress in yourself and in others
+• Identify signs of stress in yourself and others

-• Learn how to effectively reduce and prevent stress with positive steps
+• Illustrate positive steps to effectively reduce and prevent stress

-• Understand the mental and physical impact stress can have on an individual
+• Recognise the mental and physical impacts stress can have on an individual

 Covered in this course